Judge lifts hold on Recall Dunleavy campaign, saying order he issued 24 hours earlier was "inadvertent" - Alaska Public Media

-Anchorage Superior Court Judge Eric Aarseth, in his second reversal in two days, has taken back his order that paused the campaign to recall Alaska Gov. Mike Dunleavy, saying he’d issued it accidentally.
+Anchorage Superior Court Judge Eric Aarseth, in his second reversal in two days, has taken back his order that paused the campaign to recall Alaska Gov. Mike Dunleavy, with court system officials saying it was issued accidentally while Aarseth was out of town.

 The ruling effectively ends a day-long time-out for the recall campaign, and will allow the group to to proceed to the signature-gathering phase of its effort, barring further action from Aarseth or intervention by the Alaska Supreme Court.